-Obeid, a NSW Upper House member, used his factional leadership power to guide policy, fundraise, and control pre-selections and MP promotions to the frontbench.
+Obeid, a NSW Member of the Legislative Council, used his factional leadership power to guide policy, fundraise, and control pre-selections and MP promotions to the frontbench.
 Diary entries by Obeid presented to the ICAC hearings showed a revolving door of developers, union bosses, and business figures meeting with him.

 Obeid was shown to have influenced the State Maritime Authority over Circular Quay leases without revealing his family interests in a number of these leases.
 Consequently Obeid was sentenced to five years jail for misconduct in public office.
-The public was justifiably angry at his advancing private business dealings through his parliamentary position, but some trust in the parliamentary system was restored when he received a jail sentence.
+The public was justifiably angry at his advancing private business dealings through his parliamentary position, but some trust in the parliamentary system was restored when he received a jail sentence.29

 In March 2017 former Minister Ian McDonald was found guilty of criminal misconduct and sentenced to 10 years jail over his decision to grant a mining licence to a company run by a former union boss.
-McDonald, Obeid (and his son) have all also been charged with conspiracy over their alleged involvement in this coal deal.
-The hearing is set for March 2019 and is predicted to take 6 months.
+McDonald, Obeid (and one of Obeid's sons) have all also been charged with conspiracy over their alleged involvement in this coal deal.
+The hearing is set for March 2019 and is predicted to take 6 months.30